chinese auction tickets, penny social tickets, penny sale tickets

 Some groups have very good luck with theme auctions.
 They might go with a gardening theme in early spring, for example, offering everything from gift certificates for yard cleanup, landscape design or pool maintenance to garden ornaments, flats of plants and gardening tools.

-Sometimes it doesn't really matter what kind of items a chinese auction, penny social or penny sale offers.
-One nonprofit organization we know of goes all out disguising its items in elaborately trimmed wrappings.
-People are so busy admiring and bidding on the beautiful, creative packaging that they really don't even care what's inside!
+Sometimes it doesn't even matter what kind of items a chinese auction, tricky tray, penny social or penny sale offers.
+One nonprofit organization we know of goes all out disguising its auction wares in elaborately trimmed wrappings.
+People are so busy admiring and bidding on the beautiful, creative packaging that they don't really care what's inside!

 However you decide to structure your event, and whatever you call it, the most important thing is that it offers something for everyone -- and that it's fun for all involved.

-Click here to order our perforated ticket sheets for your next chinese auction, penny social or penny sale.
+Click here for information about tickets for your next chinese auction, tricky tray event, penny social or penny sale.